PeterBlackman1/osticket-prereqs/README.md

 <img width="1440" alt="Screen Shot 2022-12-29 at 4 10 12 PM" src="https://user-images.githubusercontent.com/120864279/210015802-1771ea64-86a6-41b9-969a-f29a6e489a1e.png">

-  I open Internet Informations Systems (IIS) as adn administrator. and click stop then start on the right side of the panel.
+  I open Internet Informations Systems (IIS) and click stop then start on the right side of the panel.
 Once machine starts I click the dropdown arrow next the the name under connections, sites, Default Web Site, and the osTicket.
 After clicking osTicket I click the "Browse*:80 (http)" button on the right side of the page and the browser opens.

 <p>